jamgloq/gm_evca/README.md

-# development nightly build
+# gmod map development build

-#Modeled after a familiar place
+* Modeled after a familiar place
-#Use cstrike and tf textures
+* Use cstrike and tf textures